miguelmota/solidity-idiosyncrasies/README.md

   but make sure to rename it different than storage variables since it can override them.

+- **Need to use `payable` modifier to allow function to receive ether**; otherwise the transaction will be rejected.

+- **`assert` will use up all remaining gas**; after Metropolis, `require` behaves like `revert` which refunds remaining gas which is preferable.
+Use `assert` for runtime error catching where conditions should never ever be possible.

 - **Contracts can't activate themselves**; they need a "poke", e.g. a contract can't automatically do something when it reaches a certain block number (like a cron job).
 There needs to be a call from the outside for the contract to do something; an external poke.

+### Remix

+- **Need to pass an array of single bytes instead of string for addresses**; i.g. `"0x2680EA4C9AbAfAa63C2957DD3951017d5BBAc518"` will be interpreted as a string rather than hex bytes.
+To pass an address represented in bytes you need to break up the address into an array of single bytes, e.g. `["0x26", "0x80", "0xEA", "0x4C", "0x9A", "0xbA", "0xfA", "0xa6", "0x3C", "0x29", "0x57", "0xDD", "0x39", "0x51", "0x01", "0x7d", "0x5B", "0xBA", "0xc5", "0x18"]`

 # Eamples